-B. See the next video to learn how to use the software to recover data on macOS Big Sur or earlier.
+B. See the next video to learn how to use the software to recover data on macOS Ventura or earlier.

 *The free trial of Stellar Data Recovery Professional for Mac allows you to scan your Mac drive and preview your deleted files.
 To recover your files, you require to activate the tool.
 Also, the tool has a 30-day money-back guarantee; so, activate with confidence.

 We hope the blog helped fix the macOS Big Sur 11 drive failing issue.
 Begin with repairing the drive by running First Aid of Disk Utility in macOS Recovery mode.
 If you’ve backup, restore the Mac using the backup.
-Else, use Stellar Data Recovery Professional for Mac to recover your lost files smoothly through your failing drive using bootable USB medium.
-Besides, the software works harmoniously with macOS Big Sur 11 or earlier versions.
+Else, use Stellar Data Recovery Professional for Mac to recover your lost files smoothly through your failing drive.
+Besides, the software works harmoniously with macOS Ventura 13 or earlier versions.